AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-41796-->

-*  {{ site.data.var.ce }} no longer throws an exception when performing a mass attribute update action on the product grid when a product has a `datetime` attribute.
+*  Magento Open Source no longer throws an exception when performing a mass attribute update action on the product grid when a product has a `datetime` attribute.

 <!--- MC-42571-->